-Do indicate all items required of transfer students to apply for admission.

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

-D5 High school transcript Х
+D5 High school transcript Х 0.7 or come

 D5 College transcript(s) X

-D5 Essay or personal v
+D5 Essay or personal statement X

-statement ^

 D5 Interview X

-D5 Standardized test scores X
+D5 Standardized test scores Χ

-D5 Statement of good

-standing from prior X
+D5 Statement of good standing from prior institution(s) Х

-institution(s)

-D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): İ
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-- D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
+- D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): - D8 List any other application requirements specific to transfer applicants: - D9 List application priority, closing, notification, and candidate reply dates for transfer students.
 If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

 D9 Fall 5/1 5/1 5/15 6/1

-D9 Winter 11/20 11/20 12/1 12/15
+D9 Winter 11/15 11/15 12/1 12/15

 D9 Spring

 D9 Summer